• Skip to main content

 Companies will generally try to collect on their outstanding accounts internally before passing their most egregious cases on to an external debt collection agency.
 But how wise is this?
 Are collection agencies effective enough to warrant their fees?

 Absolutely.
 Collection agencies are experts in debt recovery.
 The most effective agencies have perfected a proven process for their agents to follow that dramatically increases the chances of collecting a debt.
-Even after their contingency fees, a collection agency is typically able to recover lot more money than the client can do by themself.
+Even after their contingency fees, a collection agency is typically able to recover a lot more money than the client can do by themself.
 Plus they take away all the troubles that your staff has to undergo while chasing your unpaid bills.

 Not only should companies trust collection agencies to handle their debt recovery, but they should also pass the debt on to the agency sooner than they do in many cases.
 That’s because debt collection success is a factor of time, skill, and reputation, all of which favor collection agencies.

-Recovery Rates Drop As Debts Age
+Collection Rates Drop As Debts Age

 The longer an account remains delinquent, the less likely it is to be recoverable.
 An outstanding balance that’s one month old has a 94% chance of being collected.
 By two months that drops to 85%.
 It falls to 74% collectible at three months, and by six months, only 58% of debts remain viable.
 At a year, there’s only a 27% chance of recovering the debt.